 Yes!
 Colorado ski resorts are still open in March

-Every single ski resort in Colorado is open through March, with most Colorado resorts closing first and second week of April.
-In fact, Colorado ski resorts often see their deepest snow bases during this month since it’s typically still snowing.
+Every single ski resort in Colorado is open through March, with most closing the first and second week of April.
+In fact, Colorado ski resorts often see their deepest snow bases during this month since it’s typically still snowing and spring storms tend to pack a heavier punch in terms of moisture.
 Some years, it snows well into May and some resorts will even re-open for Memorial Day skiing.
-It’s not uncommon for Arapahoe Basin to stay open until the 4th of July.
+It’s not uncommon for Arapahoe Basin to stay open until the 4th of July!

 It’s sunny and warm—when it’s not snowing!

-Colorado ski resorts are located in the Rocky Mountains and boast the highest elevation in the lower 48.
-This means even in the dead of winter—when the sun is out—you feel it.
+Colorado ski resorts are located in the Rocky Mountains and as such, they boast some of the highest elevations in the lower 48.
+This means that even in the dead of winter—when the sun is out—you feel it.
 However, that strength pales in comparison to Colorado’s spring-time sunshine.
-Since Colorado is technically considered part of the Southwest, the sun gets quite high in the sky in the spring and summer, providing copious amounts of direct rays.
-For snow-loving sun bathers and fair-weather skiers and riders, nothing beats March in Colorado.
-Just don’t forget to bring your SPF, sunglasses and hat/buff.
+Since Colorado is technically considered part of the Southwest, the sun gets quite high in the sky in the spring and summer months, providing copious amounts of direct rays.
+For snow-loving sunbathers and fair-weather skiers and riders, nothing beats March in Colorado.
+Just don’t forget to bring your SPF sunscreen, sunglasses, and hat/buff.

 Fresh. soft, or slushy snow is likely

-Whether you prefer slush conditions or spring powder, it’s likely you’ll experience one or both on a ski trip to Colorado in March.
+Whether you prefer slushy conditions or spring powder, it’s likely you’ll experience one or both on a ski trip to Colorado in March.
 Generally, if it’s not snowing, it’s warm and beautiful and if it’s not warm and beautiful, it’s snowing!
 In fact, March is often the snowiest month for many parts of the Centennial state, according to The Weather Channel.

 Plus, if you’re a beginner, spring is an excellent time to learn.
 The snow is soft and forgiving, and the warmer, sunnier days make for more enjoyable learning conditions.
 Learn more →